 While John Paul II laid out the classical argument against the death penalty from an assumption of the deterrent value of punishment, we should also mention the comments of Pope Benedict XVI and Pope Francis on the question.

 Pope Francis has spoken out against the use of the death penalty on several occasions.
-On October 23, 2014, he made an address to the International Association on Penal Law in which he stated that "It is impossible to imagine that states today cannot make use of another means than capital punishment to defend peoples' lives from an unjust aggressor" .
+On October 23, 2014, he made an address to the International Association on Penal Law in which he stated that “It is impossible to imagine that states today cannot make use of another means than capital punishment to defend peoples’ lives from an unjust aggressor.”
+(6)

 When he visited the United States Congress in September, 2015, Pope Francis called for the “global abolition of the death penalty.”
 He said:

-But Francis' most astounding statement is that capital punishment "contradicts God's plan for man and society, and his merciful justice, and impedes the penalty from fulfilling any just objective.
-It does not render justice to the victims, but rather fosters vengeance."
+But Francis’ most astounding statement is that capital punishment “contradicts God’s plan for man and society, and his merciful justice, and impedes the penalty from fulfilling any just objective.
+It does not render justice to the victims, but rather fosters vengeance.”
 Because it has no deterrent or corrective value, is has no just objective.
-He goes further: If it has no corrective-deterrent value, the only thing it can possibly result in is vengeance.
+He goes further, saying if it has no corrective-deterrent value, the only thing it can possibly result in is vengeance.
 This is a milestone; while John Paul II and Benedict emphasized the primary role of punishment is deterrent, Francis goes further by suggesting this is the absolute only rationale for punishment, such that any punishment that cannot be justified in defense of society must always be mere vengeance.
-Francis also notes that capital punishment can only ever be imposed "for an act committed in the past."
-For those who understand punishment as truly punitive and not just corrective, this might simply elicit a shrug and "Yeah.
-So what?"
+Francis also notes that capital punishment can only ever be imposed “for an act committed in the past.”
+For those who understand punishment as truly punitive and not just corrective, this might simply elicit a shrug and “Yeah.
+So what?”
 But Francis, who sees punishment as only existing for the purpose of stopping current aggression, sees absolutely no value in punishments meted out for past actions.
 What other kind of punishment is there?
 A criminal action must already be completed before the justice system can pass judgement on it.

 Thus we have summarized the teaching on John Paul II and his successors on the question.
 It is important to stress that our purpose here is not to critique the popes’ teaching or offer rebuttals to their rationale, but merely to note the tendency in papal thinking since John Paul II to ground the rationale for criminal punishment in its value as a deterrent for keeping society safe.
 They can envision no other purpose for criminal punishment other than corrective-restorative – and hence, restorative justice is the only type of justice criminal punishment serves.